If you’re raising chickens for eggs, then there’s no way you can do without nesting boxes. But how many nesting boxes per chicken is ideal?

 On the other hand, if there are too many, it’ll give the birds the green light to turn extra nesting boxes into places to sleep or roost.

-With that in mind, ensure that you provide your hens with the right number of nesting boxes for better egg production.
+With that in mind, ensure you provide your hens with the right nesting boxes for better egg production.

 Below is a Pinterest friendly photo…. so you can pin it to your Chicken Board!!